Forcing "Jerusalem" to Happen

 A Dallas Willard quote in response to Steve's question about if the American Experiment has failed:

 [On the new earth and] in this new city--"Jerusalem," or "the peace of God," is its name--"all cultures and languages will come together to see God in his glory (Isa.
 66:18).
 They will transmit that vision of God throughout all of the earth, and all humanity will come regularly to the center of divine presence on earth, to delight in God and worship him (vv.
-19-23).
+19-23).feel free to stop reading there (that's the main responce), but Willard continues:

 The power of God's personal presence will, directly and indirectly, accomplish the public order in and among nations that human government has never been able to bring about.
 Truth and mercy will have met and kissed each other at last, like long-lost friends (Ps.
 85:10).
 Grace and truth are reconciled in the person of the Son of man (John 1:17).